icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [MIRAI](https://github.com/facebookexperimental/MIRAI) — And abstract interpreter operating on Rust's mid-level intermediate language, and providing warnings based on taint analysis.
 - [prae](https://github.com/teenjuna/prae) — Provides a convenient macro that allows you to generate type wrappers  that promise to always uphold arbitrary invariants that you specified.
 - [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html) — A static verifier for Rust, based on the Viper verification infrastructure.
 By default Prusti verifies absence of panics by proving that statements such as unreachable!() and panic!() are unreachable.
-- [Rudra](https://github.com/sslab-gatech/Rudra) :copyright: — Rust Memory Safety & Undefined Behavior Detection.
+- [Rudra](https://github.com/sslab-gatech/Rudra) — Rust Memory Safety & Undefined Behavior Detection.
 It is capable of analyzing single Rust packages as well as all the packages on crates.io.
 - [Rust Language Server](https://github.com/rust-lang-nursery/rls) — Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
 - [rust-analyzer](https://rust-analyzer.github.io) — Supports functionality such as 'goto definition', type inference, symbol search, reformatting, and code completion, and enables renaming and refactorings.
 - [rust-audit](https://github.com/Shnatsel/rust-audit) — Audit Rust binaries for known bugs or security vulnerabilities.
 This works by embedding data about the dependency tree (Cargo.lock) in JSON format into a dedicated linker section of the compiled executable.